trambarhq/trambar/docs/user-guide.md

 ##### Branch

-A **Branch** story is another special kind of push.
-It occurs when someone pushes a new branch into a git repository.
+A **Branch** story is posted when someone pushes a new branch into a git repository.
 In a typical workflow, that usually means he's begun implementing a new feature or fixing a bug requiring substantial changes.

+#### Tag

+A **Tag** story is posted when someone pushes a new tag into a git repository.
+This typically means a new version of the software is being prepared for release.

 ##### Issue